enthought/encore/_sources/storage/usage.txt

     arr = numpy.empty(shape=size, dtype=dtype)
     arr.data[:] = data

 The :py:meth:`~.Filelike.read` method supports buffered reads if your data is larger than would comfortably fit into memory.

+If you need to support random-access streaming, the value API also supports a :py:meth:`~.Value.range(start, end)` method that return the requested bytes as a readable stream.

 The metadata stores auxilliary information about the data that is stored in the key.
 It is a dictionary of reasonably serializable values (frequently it will